josephspurrier/gowebapi/README.md

 # Generate a base64 encoded secret.
 ./cliapp generate

-# Add the encoded secret above to the `JWT.Secret` section of the config.
+# Use the encoded secret above to replace the `JWT.Secret` value in the config.
 ```

 Now you can start the API.